 Swelling of the Limbs (Edema)

-This symptom could directly lead to the following…
+Such swelling can lead to the following…

-5. Sudden Weight Gain
+Rapid Weight Gain

 Another potential sign of preeclampsia can be found in the bathroom…

 Low Urine Output (Oliguria)

-This symptom is closely related to the following…
+Dark urine is closely related to the following…

 Proteins in the Urine (Proteinuria)

-Preeclampsia can be a real pain—literally…
+Preeclampsia can be a real pain, too…

-Patients typically report pain in the stomach area or in the upper abdomen under the right side of the ribcage.
-That said, pain can also occur underneath the breastbone.
-Further, the pain can also radiate outwards to other parts of the body.
+Many people with preeclampsia report pain in the stomach or upper abdomen under the right side of the ribcage.
+That said, pain can also occur underneath the breastbone and other body parts.

 Disclaimer: this article does not constitute or replace medical advice.
 If you have an emergency or a serious medical question, please contact a medical professional or call 911 immediately.